learn-co-students/building-nested-hashes-onl01-seng-pt-012120/README.md

 * `:patriarch`
 * `:matriarch`
 * `:hero`
-* `:hero_friends`.
+* `:hero_friends`

-The first three of these keys point to a value of any empty hash.
+The first three of these keys point to a value of an empty hash.
 The fourth key `:hero_friends` has a value of an empty array.

 Then, do the same for the empty hash that is the value of the `:capulet` key.
 This time, your keys are: